mikolajkalwa/nodejs-validator-benchmark/README.md

 * [zod](https://www.npmjs.com/package/zod/v/3.22.4)
 * [myzod](https://www.npmjs.com/package/myzod/v/1.10.2) (with [validator](https://www.npmjs.com/package/validator/v/13.11.0))

-One note about the myzod library - it does not have refined string validation built-in: "Myzod is not interested in reimplementing all possible string validations, i.e. isUUID, isEmail, isAlphaNumeric, etc. The myzod string validation can be easily extended via the "withPredicate API".
+One note about the myzod library - it does not have refined string validation built-in: "Myzod is not interested in reimplementing all possible string validations, i.e. isUUID, isEmail, isAlphaNumeric, etc. The myzod string validation can be easily extended via the `withPredicate` API".
 Implemented benchmarks use [validator](https://www.npmjs.com/package/validator) library because it is used in myzod examples.

 ### Benchmark implementation
 Two variants were checked: